L4KK4S/L4KK4S/readme.md

 <h1 align="center">Hi, I'm Abdel-Waheb aka Lakkas</h1>
-I am a student in computer engineering
+I'm a student in computer engineering

 You can reach me at **abdel-waheb.sakkal@efrei.net**